jiakuan/wise-persist/README.md

 ### How to use WisePersist?

-In your JPA projects, mark any methods which are expected as transactional with `@Transactional` annotation.
+In your JPA projects, mark any methods which are expected to be transactional with `@Transactional` annotation.
 For example:

 ```
 /**